nmcguinness/2025_DS1_JDBC_SQLite_Connect/README.md

     </project>
    ```
    - Save the `pom.xml` file
-   - Right-click on the project and select "Clean and Build" to download the dependency
+   - In NetBeans IDE, right-click on your project name in the `Projects` panel (usually located on the left side of the screen).
+   - From the context menu that appears, select the option `Clean and Build`

 ### Creating the Package and Java Files